ssi-dk/bio_api/README.md

 # About this document
 The main purpose of the README is to deliver a prosaic description of the input and output fields of Bio API.
-Please also see the ApenAPI specification the Bio API exhibits at <bio_api_url>/docs.
+Please also see the OpenAPI (Swagger) specification the Bio API exhibits at <bio_api_url>/docs.

 In most cases, nested MongoDB fields can be specified using dotted notation (like "my.nested.mongodb.field").